jrleeman/TGE/index.rst

    :alt: intro
    :align: right

-Techniques of Geophysical Experimentation (TGE) is a resource designed to help scientists, hobbyists, and experimentalists learn how to develop their own experimental equipment.
+Techniques of Geoscience Experimentation (TGE) is a resource designed to help scientists, hobbyists, and experimentalists learn how to develop their own experimental equipment.
 Topics include mechanical design, data acquisition, electronics, microcontrollers, CAD, pressure vessel design, and more.